Rep. Fallon to Newsmax: Biden Mistaken to Remove Oil from Reserves

-Rep. Pat Fallon, who has introduced legislation to require an act of Congress to remove oil from the nation's strategic reserves supply, said on Newsmax Sunday that President Joe Biden's moves to use the supplies show a "fundamental misunderstanding of how the economy works.
+Rep. Pat Fallon, who has introduced legislation to require an act of Congress to remove oil from the nation's strategic reserves supply, told Newsmax on Sunday that President Joe Biden's moves to use the supplies show a "fundamental misunderstanding of how the economy works."

 "He's never signed the front of one paycheck in all of his 174 years of life," the Texas Republican told Newsmax's "Wake Up America Weekend."
 "The Strategic Petroleum Reserve was established in 1975 to protect the United States in case of an act of God, a national emergency, and in time of war.
 It is not to be used for political expediency by any party two weeks before an election that they're about to lose."